 Tin Machine II had none of the anger, the immediacy, or the power of the debut album.
 The band lost the sliver of a plot they created in 1989, and now they sounded too conventional for the times.
 Rolling Stone, despite Wild’s earlier claims, even turned on the album – saying it “bogs down with turgid songs … and filler” as part of a withering two-star review.
 Even the album cover, featuring four nude Grecian-style male statues, sparked negative reactions.
 The U.S. version of ‘II’ would arrive with their genitals airbrushed over.
 To make matters worse, Nirvana’s Nevermind would be released three weeks later, changing the musical landscape for good.

-Listen to Tin Machine Perform ‘Baby Universal’
+Watch Tin Machine Perform ‘Baby Universal’

 Subscribe to 103.7 The Loon on